trentsikute/globalchurch-schema/docs/belief_type.md

 # Slot: belief_type

-_Denomination / church type category.  _
+_Denomination / church type category._

-_This slot classifies a church into one of several top-level Christian family groupings_
+_Classifies the church into a top-level Christian family as defined by BeliefTypeEnum._

-_as defined by the BeliefTypeEnum.  _

 _Based on the Harvest Information Standards (HIS) Registry of Religions._